Kevin Labanc scores in OT, Sharks beat Blues 3-2

 Labanc scored his 12th goal off assists from Logan Couture and Tomas Hertl.

+“It was relentless.
+They had a couple chances, we had a couple chances.
+It was a really even game, I’d say.
+It was a lot of fun to play in.
+We’re going to be expecting the last 13, 14 games to be like this, so we got to be ready.
+Just start getting ready for that playoff-like hockey.”

-Meier extended his goals streak to four games to help San Jose win its fourth straight and move a point ahead of the idle Calgary Flames.
+Meier extended his goals streak to four games to help San Jose win its fourth straight and move a point ahead of the idle Pacific Division rival Calgary.
 The Sharks are 13-3-1 in their last 17 games.

+“It feels good,” Couture about.
+“It means that we’ve come a long way.
+Not too long ago, it was December there, we were going through some tough times as a team and we weren’t anywhere near the top of the conference.
+It means that we’ve found our game and we’ve played up to our capabilities.”

 Brayden Schenn and Pat Maroon scored for the Blues.
 St. Louis lost for the third time in five games after going 13-1-1 in its previous 15.